modflowpy/flopy/.docs/code.rst

 MODFLOW 6 Utility Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-MODFLOW 6 has several utility functions that can be used to process MODFLOW 6 results.
+MODFLOW 6 has a number of utilities useful for pre- or postprocessing.

 Contents: